-First Wave BioPharma is advancing a therapeutic development pipeline built around its two proprietary technologies – niclosamide, an oral small molecule with anti-viral and anti-inflammatory properties, and the biologic adrulipase, a recombinant lipase enzyme designed to enable the digestion of fats and other nutrients.
+First Wave BioPharma is advancing a therapeutic development pipeline built around its two proprietary technologies – the biologic adrulipase, a recombinant lipase enzyme designed to enable the digestion of fats and other nutrients, and niclosamide, an oral small molecule with anti-inflammatory properties.

 Niclosamide is an oral small molecule with anti-viral and anti-inflammatory properties that has been safely used on millions of patients worldwide.
 It is listed as an essential medicine by the World Health Organization (WHO) and was approved by the U.S. Food and Drug Administration (FDA) in 1982 for the treatment of intestinal tapeworm infections.